wgurecky/nukecluster/_sources/users.txt

 Dealing with “broken pipes”
 ---------------------------

 A SSH connection will not survive an extended network interuption due to intermittent connectivity (perhaps iffy wifi).
 You may recive the error message broken pipe if this occures.
 Worse, if you happened to be running, say, your awesome post-processing utility when this happens the program may terminate before it is done and you would have to start all over again.
-To avoid such a catastrophe, it is advisable to use screen or tmux to ensure you SSH session survives interuptions in your connection to nukestar.
+To avoid such a catastrophe, it is advisable to use screen or tmux to ensure your SSH session survives interuptions in your connection to nukestar.

 To use screen::